-COMPONENT DESCRIPTION REVIEW Corporate Business Plan Corporate Business PlanThe Corporate Business Plan is an essential management tool designed to ensure that the organisation as a whole is able to deliver on Council's high-level priorities.
+COMPONENT DESCRIPTION REVIEW Corporate Business Plan The Corporate Business Plan is an essential management tool designed to ensure that the organisation as a whole is able to deliver on Council's high-level priorities.
 It summarises the services, operations and projects the EMRC will deliver over the next five years.
-Financial Plans The 10 year and 5year financial plans enable delivery of projects and services.
-Reviewed annually Both these plans: project the EMRC's financial position over a period of time provide the EMRC reliable information to develop the capacity for maintaining financial sustainability enable the EMRC to fund and replace capital projects enable the EMRC to fund projects, programs and services enable the EMRC to manage investments Strategic Plans Strategic high-level plans have been developed for specific issues.
-Examples include but are not limited to the following: As identified within each plan Red Hill Development Plan - to manage the future development of Red Hill Waste Management Facility Food Organics and Garden Organics (FOGO) Strategy for the EMRC 2019-2022 Hazelmere Resource Recovery Park Development Plan Workforce Plan Asset Management Plan Sustainability Strategy A short description of each of the strategic plans can be found at Appendix One.
+Reviewed annually Financial Plans The 10 year and 5year financial plans enable delivery of projects and services.
+Both these plans: project the EMRC's financial position over a period of time provide the EMRC reliable information to develop the capacity for maintaining financial sustainability enable the EMRC to fund and replace capital projects enable the EMRC to fund projects, programs and services enable the EMRC to manage investments Reviewed annually Strategic Plans Strategic high-level plans have been developed for specific issues.
+Examples include but are not limited to the following: Red Hill Development Plan - to manage the future development of Red Hill Waste Management Facility Food Organics and Garden Organics (FOGO) Strategy for the EMRC 2019-2022 Hazelmere Resource Recovery Park Development Plan Workforce Plan Asset Management Plan Sustainability Strategy A short description of each of the strategic plans can be found at Appendix One.
+As identified within each plan